 The top end of the payment bracket will be for those with the most severe injury, and the lower end for those with minor injuries.

 For more information on what you may receive for your individual circumstances, contact Legal Helpline where we can look at your personal case in more detail.

-Therefore to sum up, with no win no fee there is no negative impact on your current finances, no risk of financially losing any of your money and you get to have personal injury claims specialists conduct your case on your behalf increasing your chances of having a successful claim.
+Therefore to sum up, with no win no fee there is no negative impact on your current finances, no risk of financially losing any of your money and you get to have personal injury claims specialists conduct your case on your behalf increasing your chances of having successful warehouse accident claims.

 We at Legal Helpline have years of experience in successfully conducting warehouse injury compensation claims.
-We offer excellent customer service with a number of advantages such as our free, no obligation consultation, our ability to arrange for you a free local medical and our no win no fee service.
+Our team provides excellent customer service with a number of advantages such as our free, no-obligation consultation, our ability to arrange for you a free local medical and our no win no fee service.

 We are a friendly, helpful and honest team that is dedicated to getting the maximum amount of compensation that we can for our clients.

-You can rest assure that if you hire Legal Helpline to pursue your claims case for you, that your case will be in the best hands possible for the job.
+You can rest assured that if you hire Legal Helpline to pursue your claims case for you, that your case will be in the best hands possible for the job.

 We have dealt with many warehouse accident claims over the years with great success.
 If you’d like us to arrange a free consultation for you, or would just like some advice and guidance, please don’t hesitate to contact us at Legal Helpline on 0161 696 9685 and we will do our best to give you assistance.

 Below we’ve included some helpful links and resources related to warehouse accident claims, or any general personal injury claim questions you may have.